1. About bendroflumethiazide

 If you need advice for a child under 5 years, call 111.

-Take the bendroflumethaizide packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the bendroflumethaizide packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 5. Side effects